Jones Soda

-Jones Soda Co. is a beverage company based in Seattle, Washington, United States.
-It bottles and distributes soft drinks, non-carbonated beverages, energy drinks, and candy.
+Jones Soda Co. is a craft soda manufacturer based in Seattle, Washington.
+The company distributes craft sodas under the Jones Soda brand.
+Its mainstream soda line is sold across North America in bottles, cans, and on fountain through traditional beverage outlets, restaurants, and alternative accounts.

 History

 1990s

-The Jones Soda brand was started by Peter Van Stolk in 1995.
-Van Stolk was the president and founder of Urban Juice and Soda Company Ltd., a beverage distributor in Western Canada.
+In 1987 Peter van Stolk founded Urban Hand Limited, Edmonton, Western Canada.
+This company specialized in beverage distribution.
+It introduced the Jones Soda brand in 1997.

 2000s

-By 2000, over 85% of its revenues came from the Jones Soda brand, and the company officially changed its name to Jones Soda and moved its headquarters from Vancouver to Seattle.
-In November 2006, Jones Soda announced that it would replace high fructose corn syrup (HFCS) in its products with cane sugar (in the form of an inverted syrup).
-On January 22, 2007, Jones Pure Cane Soda was launched in 12-ounce cans.
-By April 2007, all of the company's products switched to cane sugar, except for its energy drinks, which changed that fall.
+By 2000, over 85% of the company's revenue came from the Jones Soda brand.
+The company officially changed its name to Jones Soda and moved its headquarters from Vancouver to Seattle.
+In November 2006, Jones Soda announced it would replace high fructose corn syrup (HFCS) in its products with cane sugar (specifically inverted sugar syrup).

-In 2007, the company announced an $11.6 million loss, due to the attempted expansion into the canned-soda market, whose barriers to entry were high against mass-produced Coca-Cola and Pepsi.
+On January 22, 2007, Jones Pure Cane Soda launched in 12-ounce cans.
+By April 2007, all products had switched to cane sugar, with the exception of the energy drink line, which transitioned that fall.
+Later that year, the company announced an $11.6 million loss due to the attempted expansion into the canned-soda market, where high barriers to entry made it difficult to compete with large companies like Coca-Cola and Pepsi.

-In 2008, Jones Soda announced a second-quarter loss and the downsizing of 42 employees (40% of its workforce), cutting costs a little over $2.6 million annually.
+In 2008, after reporting a second-quarter loss, Jones Soda downsized its workforce by 42 employees (40% of its staff), to cut annual costs by over $2.6 million annually.